hczhu/TickerTick-API/README.md

 Welcome to the TickerTick API!

 The TickerTick API provides fresh and relevant stock news stories through a powerful query language.
 The API covers all companies listed in US stock markets.
-The source websites of the news stories include a lot of well-known websites and all company filings.
+The source websites of the news stories include around ten thousand websites.

 Take a look at an example web app that uses TickerTick API.
 - [https://tickertick.com](https://tickertick.com/?q=FB%2CAMZN%2CAAPL%2CNFLX%2CGOOG&lang=en)